-Mr. Swanson works with portfolio managers to manage client portfolios and to develop and implement strategies for intergenerational planning.
+Mr. Swanson works with numerous clients to manage their portfolios and to develop and implement strategies for intergenerational planning.
 He provides research and analysis on individual equity holdings in the model portfolios.

 Disciplinary Information: Mr. Swanson has no reportable disciplinary history.